-- 1.1 The purpose of the Rapid Site Access Program (RSAP) is to provide a comprehensive, reliable and efficient program, as an effective alternative to site access testing that helps to ensure a safe and healthy workplace free from the risks associated with alcohol and drugs.
-RSAP is intended to be part of an overall fair and objective standard substance abuse policy framework that promotes a safe and substance abuse free workplace. - 1.2 This program was developed with the understanding that workers who are current and in compliance would have an active status for all the participant sites, pursuant to RSAP. - 1.3 This policy is intended to supplement the Canadian Model for Providing a Safe Workplace: A best practice of the Construction Owners Association of Alberta, as amended from time to time (the Canadian Model). - 1.4 The RSAP Procedural Rules shall apply to all RSAP stakeholders, including all participant sites, participant workers, participant contractors, participant owners and unions. - 1.5 Site and/or employment restrictions that arise from circumstances outside the administration of RSAP, are beyond the scope of the RSAP Procedural Rules. - 1.6 Information collected, used, disclosed or retained through the course of administering RSAP may only be collected, used, disclosed or retained for purposes within the scope of the RSAP Procedural Rules, and may only be done so in a manner consistent with same.
+- 1.1 The purpose of RSAP is to provide a comprehensive, reliable, and efficient program, as an effective alternative to site access testing that helps to ensure a safe and healthy workplace free from the risks associated with alcohol and drugs.
+RSAP is intended to be part of an overall fair and objective standard substance abuse policy framework that promotes a safe and substance abuse free workplace. - 1.2 This program was developed with the understanding that participant workers who are current and in compliance would have an active status for all the participant sites, pursuant to RSAP. - 1.3 This policy is intended to supplement the Canadian Model, as amended from time to time. - 1.4 The RSAP Procedural Rules shall apply to all RSAP stakeholders, including all participant sites, participant workers, participant contractors, participant owners and participant unions. - 1.5 Site and/or employment restrictions that arise from circumstances outside the administration of RSAP, are beyond the scope of the RSAP Procedural Rules. - 1.6 Information collected, used, disclosed, or retained through the course of administering RSAP may only be collected, used, disclosed, or retained for purposes within the scope of the RSAP Procedural Rules, and may only be done so in a manner consistent with same.